 Commercial Banking – Mexico

-The Foreign Account Tax Compliance Act (FATCA), which was introduced by the United States Department of Treasury (Treasury) and the US Internal Revenue Service (IRS), aims to report information on the financial assets held by US persons (both individuals and legal entities) to the tax authorities of their resident countries.
+The Foreign Account Tax Compliance Act (FATCA), which was introduced by the United States Department of Treasury (Treasury) and the US Internal Revenue Service (IRS), aims to report information on the financial assets held by US persons (both individuals and legal entities) to the tax authorities of their resident countries and territories.
 HSBC is committed to the implementation of policies and procedures to help ensure the protection and long-term safety of the banking system.

 In Mexico, the principles of FATCA have been brought into the local laws.
 Due to the inter-governmental agreement (IGA) signed between Mexico and the United States, this will therefore become a local regulation.